riccabolla/StaphSCAN/docs/assembly.md

 Species identification is performed using Mash (Ondov et al., 2016) to compare the input assembly against a database of reference genomes.
 The database includes high-quality complete genomes of several *Staphylococcus* species downloaded from NCBI RefSeq.

-Currently, it uses two threhsolds:
+Currently, it uses two thresholds:

 * Mash distance threshold for a strong species match (default: 0.02)